ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 > [!IMPORTANT]
 > This fix was tested only with latest official update and latest [ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/latest/download/Ultimate-ASI-Loader.zip) (included in the archive).
+> Also, it is designed to run without any commandline or launch parameters whatsoever, as it handles everything automatically.
+Adding unnecessary parameters may lead to crashes or other issues.

 ## Donation links